xLeDocteurx/p5wrappers/README.md

 This Components lets you integrate p5 Sketches into your React & Vue App.

 ## Installation

-The easiest way to use react-p5-wrapper is to install it from NPM and include it in your own React build process (using [Browserify](http://browserify.org), [Webpack](http://webpack.github.io/), etc).

 ```
 npm install p5wrappers --save
 ```